 - Gaps in your employment or payment history

-At that point, you’ll have to start paying your loans again.
-You’ll be responsible for any interest accrued during forbearance, and, as the Department of Education warned, that interest “may be capitalized.”
-That means the interest could be added to your principal, forcing you to make payments on a higher amount than you started with.
+If, however, your application is denied, the Department of Education will notify you with the reason.
+At that point, you’ll have to start paying your loans again, and you’ll be responsible for any interest that accrued during forbearance.
+In addition, as the Department of Education warned, that interest “may be capitalized” — that means the interest could be added to your principal, forcing you to make payments on a higher amount than you started with.

 It’s important that you don’t apply for PSLF until you’re sure you qualify.